Is laser hair removal safe?

 - skin contact sensors that protect against uncontrolled flashes.

 Feelings during laser hair removal are very individual.
-Most people describe them as gentle pricks, stinging, or a "rubber band snapping" sensation.
-The intensity of these feelings depends on the individual pain threshold, sensitivity of the treated area, and hair density and thickness.
-Modern laser devices are equipped with advanced cooling systems.
-They effectively lower the skin temperature just before emitting the pulse, which minimizes discomfort and significantly increases the treatment's comfort.
-Individuals with a very low pain threshold or those undergoing hair removal on particularly sensitive body parts always have the option to use special numbing creams.
+Most people describe them as gentle pricking, stinging, or a "rubber band snap."
+The intensity of these sensations depends on individual pain threshold, sensitivity of the treated area, and hair density and thickness.